Product Executive · Builder · Technologist

 I started as a software engineer at Fidelity Investments, crossed into financial services at Morgan Stanley, and eventually found product management — the place where technical depth, business strategy, and human insight converge.
 It turned out to be the sweet spot I'd been circling my whole career.

 What's always driven me is something simpler than the résumé suggests: taking processes that are slow, manual, and fragmented, and turning them into streamlined, intelligent systems that move at the speed businesses need.
 For twelve years at Agero I did that for connected vehicle and roadside assistance platforms serving 115 million consumers.
 At Amazon and AWS, the problems got bigger — GenAI products, $100B+ contract lifecycle systems, agentic intake workflows, and investment platforms managing billions in annual programmatic funding.
+Five years later, I'm looking for the next challenge at the VP or Director level.

 AI Projects